jjoshuaa/jjoshuaa/README.md

 ❯ 🚪 Quit
 ```

-### Cyrrently 👋�
+### Currently
-I'm currently in hibernation 🥷🏾 🐻 working on some projects so my github will be empty till I'm finished. <br>
+In hibernation 🥷🏾 🐻 working on some projects so my github will be empty till I'm finished. <br>
 To see my archived projects and other stuff go to  [my archive](https://github.com/joshuasarchive) <br>